KristerSJakobsson/pygosolnp/README.md

    l_x <   x   < u_X
 ```
 where f(x), g(x) and h(x) are smooth functions.

-SOLNP guarantees to find an local optimum, but not the global one.
-GOSOLNP tries to find the global optimum in two steps:
+GOSOLNP tries to find the global optimum for given problem as explained below:
 1. Generate `n` random starting parameters based on some specified distribution and evaluate them based on one of two evaluation functions:
    1. Objective function `f(x)` for all `x` that satisfies the inequalit constraint `l_h <= h(x) <= u_h`
    2. Penalty function: ``